aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-first-cell-from-excel-worksheet/_index.md

 type: docs
 url: /get-first-cell-from-excel-worksheet/
 weight: 20
-keywords: "Aspose.Cells Cloud, Excel, REST API, Get First Cell, Worksheet"
+keywords: "Aspose.Cells Cloud, Excel, REST API, Get First Cell, Worksheet, A1, API v3"
-description: "Learn how to retrieve the first cell (A1) of a worksheet using Aspose.Cells Cloud REST API v3.0.
-Includes cURL request, JSON response, and SDK code samples for C#, Java, PHP, and more."
+description: "Learn how to retrieve the first cell (A1) of an Excel worksheet using Aspose.Cells Cloud REST API v3.0.
+Includes cURL request, JSON response, and SDK samples for C#, Java, PHP, Python, and more."
 ---

 This REST API shows how to retrieve the **first cell** in an Excel file when the `cellOrMethodName` parameter is set to `firstcell`.